Rammechh/Scaler_Problems/README.md

  + push(x) -- Push element x onto stack. pop() -- Removes the element on top of the stack. top() -- Get the top element. getMin() -- Retrieve the minimum element in the stack.(refer attached)
 ### 2) Sort stack using another stack
   + Create a temporary stack say B. While input stack is not empty: 1. pop an element from input stack calls it x.
 2. while the temporary stack is not empty and top of the temporary stack is greater than x pop from the temporary stack and push it into input stack.
 3. push x in the temporary stack.
 The sorted numbers are in the temporary stack.
+### 4) Passing game
+  + Push the new id in the stack to keep track of the latest player who has the ball.
+Now you should pass the ball to the previous player who forwarded you the ball, so you can easily pop the last player from the stack.